-‘Composite’ is a descriptive term referring to something made up of a combination of materials but can be confusing as it can fall in to two categories:
+‘Composite’ is a descriptive term referring to something made up of a combination of materials but can be confusing as it can fall into two categories:

-These are conventional window systems in their operation providing opening out casement windows in both lipped or flush design.
-There are also similar options within our other uPVC ranges such as Halo or Modus who also offer grained frames with a variety of casement options.
+These are conventional window systems in their operation, providing opening out casement windows in both lipped or flush design.
+There are also similar options within our other uPVC ranges, such as Halo or Modus, which also offer grained frames with various casement options.

 There are also composite front doors – again made from a combination of materials: